MicrosoftDocs/winrt-api/windows.applicationmodel.background/backgroundexecutionmanager_requestaccessasync_1328635663.md

 # Windows.ApplicationModel.Background.BackgroundExecutionManager.RequestAccessAsync

 ## -description
-Requests that the app be permitted to run background tasks.
+Asynchronously requests that the app be permitted to run background tasks.

 ## -parameters
 ### -param applicationId
-The Package Relative Application ID (PRAID) of the app to be permitted to run background tasks.
+The package-relative application identifier (PRAID) of the app to be permitted to run background tasks.
 The specified app must be in the same package as the calling app.
+For more info on the PRAID, see the **Id** attribute of the [Application](/uwp/schemas/appxpackage/appxmanifestschema/element-application#attributes-and-elements) element.

 ## -returns
-When the operation completes, it returns a member of the [BackgroundAccessStatus](backgroundaccessstatus.md) enumeration that specifies the outcome.
+An asynchronous request operation.
+On successful completion, contains a member of the [BackgroundAccessStatus](backgroundaccessstatus.md) enumeration that specifies the outcome.

 ## -remarks
 <table>